-This form of navigation uses a camera that the Roomba 960 and 980 have to take images and build up a map of your home, so it knows the layout and the best routes in detail.
+This form of navigation uses a camera that the Roomba 960 and 980 have facing outwards of its top face diagonally to take images.
+This builds up a map of your home, so the robot vacuum knows the layout and the best routes to take.
 In practice, it is quite a bit more technical than this, but that is the general gist.
-The result of Smart Mapping & VSLAM is that the Roomba 960 and 980 clean your home in a calculated and efficient way.
-Another cool application of this is when these Roombas recharge and resume cleaning, they know exactly where they left off and where they should crack on from.
+The result of Smart Mapping & VSLAM is that the Roomba 960 and 980 clean your home in a calculated and efficient way that saves time and electricity.

 Clean Map Reports

-Both the 960 and 980 have Dirt Detect
+- The Roomba 960 and Roomba 980 have Dirt Detect

-The most common cliff point will be the top of stairs, so any cleaning of multiple floors will require you manually carrying the Roomba to different floors. iRobot recommends regularly wiping your Cliff detect sensors with a dry cloth as any fall down the steps could be very damaging to the Roomba and you.
+The most common cliff point will be the top of stairs, so any cleaning of multiple floors will require you manually carrying the 960 or 980 to different floors. iRobot recommends regularly wiping your Cliff detect sensors with a dry cloth as any fall down the steps could be very damaging to the Roomba and you.
 Do not cover them either!

-Both the 960 and 980 have Cliff Detect
+- The Roomba 960 and Roomba 980 have Cliff Detect

 Sweep corners and along walls

-The Roomba 960 and 980 is the ability to resume cleaning once recharged, making life even easier.
+A particularly useful feature introduced to the Roomba 960 and 980 is the ability to resume cleaning once recharged, making life even easier.
 Once scheduling is set up then, in theory, there should be a minimal amount of maintenance of your Roombas.
 This feature reduces the importance of battery life too.

-The Roomba 980 uses iRobots Gen 3 motor which is twice as strong as the 960.
+The Roomba 980 uses iRobots Gen 3 motor which is twice as strong as the 960 when used on carpets.
 The main significance of this is that the 980 will do a much better job on dense and deeper carpets.
 Given that Roombas are mostly not as effective as traditional vacuums, this may or may not be worth the extra $200.

-The Roomba 980 has a more powerful cleaning motor – 10 times the strength of the original iRobot Aerovac motor
+- The Roomba 980 has a more powerful cleaning motor – 10 times the strength of the original iRobot Aerovac motor

-The Roomba 960 has a less powerful cleaning motor – 5 times the strength of the original iRobot Aerovac motor
+- The Roomba 960 has a less powerful cleaning motor – 5 times the strength of the original iRobot Aerovac motor

-This means that it will exceed the Roomba 960 on some carpet jobs, especially for those who have thicker and denser carpet pile.
+This means that it will outperform the Roomba 960 on some carpet jobs, especially for those who have thicker and denser carpet pile.
 The 960 lacks this feature, so without a doubt, there will be some circumstances where the 980 will pick up some mess that the 960 failed to properly extract.

 All Roombas can do a solid job on hard floors, even the likes of the 614 is a solid bet for pet hair on a solid surface.
 Both the 960 and 980 will not have any problems here.

-The Roomba 960 and 980 will both do a good job on hard floors
+- The Roomba 960 and 980 will both do a good job on hard floors

 The Roomba 960 uses a 2130 mAh Li-Ion battery which iRobot states typically lasts through 75 minutes of continuous cleaning.
-The 980 uses a 3000 mAh Li-Ion battery which can do 120 minutes of cleaning.
+The Roomba 980 uses a 3000 mAh Li-Ion battery which can do 120 minutes of cleaning.
 As you can see, The battery life of the Roomba 960 and 980 is a fair bit less, although in practice this 45 minutes is not game-changing important.

-The Roomba 980 has 120 minutes battery life
+- The Roomba 980 has 120 minutes battery life

-The Roomba 960 has 75 minutes battery life
+- The Roomba 960 has 75 minutes battery life

 The price of the Roomba 960 and 980 may be the deciding factor for many purchasers.
 The iRobot Roomba 960 is typically around $200 less than the Roomba 980, which is quite a substantial proportion.
-The Roomba 980 is the best robot vacuum you can buy at the moment, and those without budget restrictions may feel happy going with that choice.
+The Roomba 980 is one ofthe best robot vacuum you can buy at the moment, and those without budget restrictions may feel happy going with that choice.
 We feel that most, not all, will be swayed towards the Roomba 960 because of this price difference.

 Roomba 880 vs 980

 - The Roomba 880 does not have Wifi connectivity or any of the iRobot Home app features

 - The Roomba 880 uses iAdapt Navigation as opposed to Smart Mapping & VSLAM

 - The Roomba 880 does not have voice recognition

 - The Roomba 880 has the Aeroforce 3-Stage Cleaning system rather than the newer 3rd Gen Motor

 - No carpet mode cleaning

 Yes, it does have the same suction power as the Roomba 960, but the benefits of sensible and efficient navigation make the likes of the 900 series just that much smarter than this relatively dumb device.
 Given the price is only slightly cheaper than the 960, it really is not a worthwhile purchase for you.
-Roomba is pretty good at quickly progressing and not continuiating devices, so I would not be surprised if this disappeared.
+Roomba is pretty good at quickly progressing and not continuing devices, so I would not be surprised if this disappeared.

 The Roomba 960 and 980 are clearly the best Roombas due to superior control via the iRobot Home app and from having more powerful motors than their counterparts.
 Between these two models, the only difference which has which adds proper value is the motor power of the iRobot Roomba 980 being twice that of the 960.
-Due to this we prefer the Roomba 960 and think it the best option for most people, especially if you have hard flooring.
+Due to this we prefer Roomba 960 and think it the best option for most people, especially if you have hard flooring.